 3. The 5GMSd Application Provider creates a Provisioning Session, providing its 5GMSd Application Provider identifier as input.
 5GMSd Application Provider queries the capabilities and authorized features.

 4. The 5GMSd Application Provider specifies one or more 5GMSd features in the Provisioning Session.
-A set of authorized features is activated, such as consumption reporting, metrics reporting, dynamic policy, network assistance and content hosting (including ingest).
+A set of authorized features is activated, such as content consumption measurement, logging, collection and reporting, QoE metrics measurement, logging, collection and reporting, dynamic policy, network assistance and content hosting (including ingest).

 When the hontent hosting feature is offered and selected, the 5GMS Application Provider configures the content hosting behaviour of the 5GMSd AS.
 This Content Hosting Configuration is specified in clause 5.4 and includes selecting the ingest protocol and format, caching and proxying of media objects, content preparation, access protection (e.g. URL signing) and indicating a target distribution area (e.g. through geofencing).